Rinese/Paint_Board/README.md

-Made using HTML, CSS, JavaScript.
+Made with HTML, CSS, JavaScript.
 Canvas API was used to draw the graphics on the screen.